learn-co-curriculum/dsc-intervals-with-t-distribution/README.md

 As a preview of running further simulations to investigate some of these relationships, here is a similar dataset, generated at random, and the associated statistical techniques used to estimate the population mean.
 Note that with the large sample size, the sample point estimates are fairly accurate on their own.
 Despite this, the confidence interval is still quite large for the population mean.
 In part, this is due to a large standard deviation.

+Note we pass the parameter `ddof = 1` to `np.std` to make sure we correctly compute the standard deviation of the sample.

 ```python
 sample_chol_levels = np.random.normal(loc=54, scale=17, size=1000)